bbuck/react-mdl/README.md

 # React MDL

-React MDL is a wrapper for Facebook's [React.js](http://facebook.github.io/react/) around Google's great [material-design-lite](http://www.getmdl.io/) library.
+React MDL is a wrapper for Google's great [material-design-lite](http://www.getmdl.io/) library making it usable from Facebook's [React.js](http://facebook.github.io/react/).
 The goal is to make it much easier to integrate MDL into a React based client application - avoiding the sometime numerous classes for achievement (`mdl-button mdl-js-button`).